 A 1099-MISC is only required to be sent to US citizens (taxpayers).
 Just because someone lives abroad doesn’t automatically negate the 1099 requirement.
 There are a lot of US taxpayers living in other countries, so you would need to make sure of their tax status along with their residency.
 If they are internationally-based and non-US taxpayers, then you don’t have to send them a 1099-MISC.

-You also want to make sure that you are not sending 1099-MISC forms to those people whose W-9s are marked as Corporations (both C and S).
+You also want to ensure that you are not sending 1099-MISC forms to those whose W-9s are marked as Corporations (both C and S).
 These entities do not get a tax form, and you will be wasting your time and money by doing so.